LagosPortugalGuide.com

 The ideal time to spend in Lagos is three days.
 This gives you enough time to see the main sights, enjoy the beaches, and explore the surrounding area without feeling rushed.

-Two days is the minimum if you are staying overnight, though it can feel rushed if you want to do more than just the main sights.
+Two Days: Two days is the minimum if you are staying overnight, though it can feel rushed if you want to do more than just the main sights.

 Lagos centers around its charming historic quarter, where cobbled streets lead past traditional Portuguese architecture to key monuments like Igreja de Santo António with its spectacular gilded interior.